orangetrialtruck/orangetrialtruck.github.io/content/posts/8110-unimog-v01/index.md

 categories: []
 ---

-My first MOD of the LEGO 8110 Unimog set.
+My first MOD of the LEGO [8110 Unimog U400](https://rebrickable.com/sets/8110-1/unimog-u400/) set.
 I bought it on the secondary market without pneumatic parts and decided to make a trial truck out of it.
-I kept the original exterior and interior, removed the transfer case, added separate motors for the front and rear PTOs and an XL motor for driving and a servo for steering.
-The truck is driven by only one XL motor, which does not provide enough power.
-The CaDA battery drains quickly, which degrades the performance.
+I kept the original exterior and interior, removed the transfer case, added separate motors for the front and rear PTOs, an XL motor for driving and a servo for steering.
+Yes, the truck is driven by only one XL motor, which does not provide enough power.
+The CaDA battery block drains quickly, which degrades the performance.

 <!--more-->